-In this topic, you will learn the importance of monitoring these environmental conditions specifically temperature and humidity, the negative effects of having them very high or very low as applicable to some process or activities.
+2. The negative effects of having it very high or very low as applicable to some processes or activities.

-I will also introduce the instruments used to measure both temperature and humidity and also how it is related and being used in calibration process.
+I will also introduce the instruments used to measure both temperature and humidity in a calibration process.

 In our Daily Activities……..

-Idealy, Relative Humidity (RH) should be within the range of 30% to 50% and temperature is within 20 to 25 deg Celsius.
-Above this will cause fungus or molds to grow and below this will cause dryness and discomfort.
+Ideally, Relative Humidity (RH) should be within the range of 30% to 50% and the temperature is within 20 to 25 deg Celsius.
+Above this will cause fungus or molds to grow, and below this will cause dryness and discomfort.

-Some common examples on why we need to monitor and control temperature and humidity are:
+Some common examples of why we need to monitor and control temperature and humidity are:

 To prevent the formation of molds and fungus that can cause diseases,

-- To keep a certain product fresh in a room like where fruits and vegetables are stored, or a sealed box like a cigar in a humidor,
+- Maintaining a certain product fresh in a storage room where fruits and vegetables are stored,

-- To ensure maintenance of good quality in some special personal collections like paintings, guitar or clothing,
+- To ensure the maintenance of good quality in some special personal collections like paintings, guitars or clothing,

-- To give a healthy environment like maintaining a good air quality to avoid dryness on skin and eyes that causes discomfort and breathing related illness like asthma.
+- To give a healthy environment, for example, maintaining good air quality to avoid dryness on skin and eyes that causes discomfort and breathing-related illnesses like asthma.

 Temperature and Humidity in Calibration Laboratory

-As required in the ISO 17025 standard under clause 5.3, accommodation and environmental conditions should be monitored and controlled.
-Two of this environmental conditions are the temperature and humidity.
+As required in ISO 17025:2017, the requirements under clause 6.3, the laboratory environmental conditions should be monitored and controlled.
+Two of these environmental conditions are the temperature and humidity.

 This is how important it is to consider these two parameters because failing to follow and consider them can cause a lot of problems where discontinue of calibration work is imposed if this requirement of humidity and temperature is not met.